 All float glass contains some level of imperfection.
 One type of imperfection is nickel sulfide (NiS) inclusion.
-Most NiS inclusions are stable and cause no problems.
+Most NiS inclusions are stable and don’t cause any problems.
 There is, however, the potential for NiS inclusions that may cause spontaneous breakage in tempered glass without any load or thermal stress being applied.

-The heat soaking process is not 100 percent effective, adds cost and carries the risk of reducing the compressive stress in tempered glass.
+The heat-soaking process is not 100 percent effective, adds cost and carries the risk of reducing the compressive stress in tempered glass.

-Guardian offers SunGuard® coated glass products that can be safely heat soaked if it is determined the heat soaking process is necessary.
+Guardian offers SunGuard® coated glass products that can be safely heat soaked if it is determined the heat-soaking process is necessary.

 Heat-strengthened glass has a much lower potential incidence of spontaneous breakage than tempered glass.
 For applications where additional glass strength is required due to thermal stress, and safety glass is not mandated, Guardian recommends heat-strengthened or laminated glass to reduce the potential for spontaneous breakage.